Trial of former Russian minister ‘not about Vladimir Putin’, jurors told

 It had been claimed Ovsiannikov “was flying under the radar, but in fact the evidence shows that he repeatedly made contact with various authorities”, she said.

-During his closing argument earlier, prosecutor Paul Jarvis reminded jurors that on February 7 2023 Ovsiannikov contacted the Foreign, Commonwealth and Development Office (FCDO) requesting his sanctions in the UK be lifted.
+During his closing argument earlier, prosecutor Paul Jarvis reminded jurors that on February 7 2023 Ovsiannikov contacted the Foreign, Commonwealth and Development Office (FCDO) requesting his sanctions in the UK be revoked.

-This email was sent the day after he applied for the Halifax account and less than a week after he arrived in the UK from Turkey, the court heard.
-His European Union prohibitions had also been lifted.
+His European Union prohibitions were lifted the day before the email was sent.

+He also applied for the Halifax account on February 6, which was the first charge on the indictment.

-At that point “he was living with his family in harmony, living in Ekatarina’s five-bedroom house” in Clapham, south London, Mr Jarvis said.
+At that point, “he was living with his family in harmony, living in Ekaterina’s five-bedroom house” in Clapham, south London, Mr Jarvis said.

+This included his wife and his brother, Alexei Owsjanikow, who is also on trial.

-Mr Jarvis said this demonstrates “the reality” that “everybody knew” about the UK sanctions including his wife, Ekaterina Ovsiannikova, and his brother Alexei Owsjanikow, who are also on trial.
+Mr Jarvis said “the reality is that everybody knew” about the UK sanctions.

+He added: “The defendants are connected not just as family, but because they live together.
+You see a degree of financial dependence on each other.”

+None of them can claim “we are ships in the night”, “we hardly see each other” or that they “lived in this bubble of ignorance”, the prosecutor told jurors.

 Ovsiannikova is facing four counts of breaching sanctions by assisting with payments.